 Built for Zero (BFZ) is a movement to end homelessness across Portland.
 BFZ is a proven approach where we rely on daily, weekly and monthly specific names of those that are homeless, not counting once per year.
 We focus on specific populations and then do whatever it takes to get those populations to Zero.
-Our focus should begin with:
+Our focus should begin with these unsheltered populations:

 - Families – Absolutely no child should have homelessness normalized (12 families)

 - Veterans – Portland has ample supply of housing vouchers for the men and women we honor (230 vets)